 As you will see below, the actual process of updating a WordPress theme is not complicated at all … a few simple clicks and you’re done!
 What can feel slightly bothersome is the preparation involved prior to upgrading.

-Many people don’t upgrade their themes regularly, while many upgrade without going through some or all of the steps listed in the section above.
+Many people don’t upgrade their WordPress themes regularly, while many upgrade without going through some or all of the steps listed in the section above.
 As mentioned earlier, the above are “best practice” methods to help you avoid problems.
-Ultimately, it is solely your responsibility as a website owner to protect your digital properties.
+Ultimately, it is the website owner’s responsibility to protect their digital properties.

-Updating your themes in your admin dashboard is easy.
+Upgrading your theme in the WP dashboard is easy.

-Depending on the theme(s) you have installed on your website, you may receive occasional alerts in your dashboard that new theme versions are available and require updating …
+Depending on which theme(s) you have installed on your website, you may receive occasional alerts in your dashboard that new theme versions are available and require updating …

-Updating themes in the WP dashboard is easy.
-You can update your WordPress theme from the “Themes” page, or the “Updates” area.
+Updating WordPress themes from your WP dashboard is quite a simple process.
+You can update your theme from the “Themes” section, or the “Updates” area.

-To see which themes need updating, go to your Themes page.
+You can see which themes need to be updated by going to your Themes area.

-Choose Appearance > Themes from your WP admin menu …
+Choose Appearance > Themes from your WordPress admin menu …

-WordPress Themes with new versions display an “Update Available” message over their thumbnail image …
+Themes that need updating display an “Update Available” message over their thumbnail image …

-Locate the theme you want to update and click on the “Update Available” alert.
+Locate the theme you want to update and click on the “Update Available” notice.

 When the theme details window opens up, click on update now …

-Repeat the above to update all of your out-of-date themes, or use the method below to upgrade multiple themes at once.
+Repeat the process described above to update all of your remaining themes, or use the method below to update multiple themes.

-Update your WordPress themes from the “Updates” area as follows:
+Update your WordPress themes from the “Updates” screen as shown below:

-To view all themes on your site that need updating, click on Dashboard > Updates …
+To view all themes on your website that require updating, click on Dashboard > Updates …

 This brings up the Updates screen.
 Scroll down to the Themes section …

-Select all the themes you want to update and click on Update Themes to complete the bulk upgrade process …
+Select all the themes you want to update and click on Update Themes to complete the update process …

-WordPress automatically updates all of your selected themes …
+WordPress will automatically update all of the selected themes …

 Congratulations!
-Now you know how to update your WP theme in your dashboard.
+Now you know how to upgrade your theme from your dashboard.